 Proposers requesting GBT participation in High Sensitivity Array (HSA), Very Long Baseline Array (VLBA), or Global Millimeter Very Long Baseline Interferometry (GMVA) observations should consult the VLBA, HSA, and GMVA Proposal Call.

-RFI at 450 MHz and its harmonics: There is the potential for a major construction project near Green Bank in 2018-2019.
+Potential for RFI: It is likely that there will be a major construction project near Green Bank in 2018-2019.
 For the safety of the workers, a portable radio system at 450 MHz is being proposed for use.
-Usage would be kept to a minimum.
-There is the potential for interference at 450 MHz and its harmonics during this time period.
+Usage would be kept to a minimum, but there will be the potential for interference at 450 MHz and its harmonics during this time period.
 There remains the potential for RFI at other frequencies from other equipment used in this project.

 Joint Observations with Chandra X-ray Observatory